decaf-dev/obsidian-dataloom/README.md

 Please make sure that you have read [NLT Codeblocks](#nlt-codeblocks) and [Table Definition Files](#table-definition-files) before continuing.

-To make codeblocks for your previous tables, please open our migration tool by pressing on your keyboard `ctrl + p` (Windows) or `cmd + p` (Mac) on your keyboard and search for `migration tool`
+To make codeblocks for your previous tables, please open our migration tool by pressing on your keyboard `ctrl + p` (Windows) or `cmd + p` (Mac) on your keyboard and search for `migration tool` or use the shortcut `cmd + shift + m`

-Paste your previous markdown text into the input and click `migrate table`.
-Now copy and paste the generated codeblock into your markdown file.
+Paste your previous markdown text into the markdown textarea and click the `Generate codeblock` button.
+Now beneath the generated codeblock click the `Copy` button.
+Paste the codeblock into your markdown file.

 ## Hotkeys